AngularJsCollection/angular-architecture/README.md

 * ng-repeat with a limit

 ### 4. Use proven methods
-* Use bootstrap and steal examples
+* Use bootstrap and reliable examples
 * Use other libraries to save time

 ### 5. Testing